aubreyhayes47/LibreAssistant/README.md

 ## 📈 Development Status

 Phase **1C** (chat interface) is complete.
-Phase **1D** work has begun with a new embedded browser preview component and a backend command for page summarization.
+Phase **1D** is well underway with an embedded browser panel, a page summarization command, a multi-provider search agent, and persistent user settings.
 The app connects to Ollama locally, stores chat, bookmarks and history, and all tests pass.
 See [TROUBLESHOOTING_PLAN](.github/TROUBLESHOOTING_PLAN.md) for the latest progress details.

 ---